-Some continuing/intermediate classes also work through a curriculum but there is scope for the techniques being taught to be applied by a student in different ways.
+Some Continuing Clay/Clay Foundation classes also work through a curriculum but there is scope for the techniques being taught to be applied by a student in different ways.

 Classes, workshops and masterclasses on special topics often work to a theme or technique but within this there is usually scope for individual expression.

 Does the teacher have Working with Vulnerable People registration?

 All our teachers and classroom assistants are required to have current ACT Working with Vulnerable People registration.

 Introductory courses have a maximum of 12 students.